PyDataBlog/Coinsta/README.md

 - Get historical snapshots of cryptocurrencies

 ##### Pending Features
+- [ ] Migrate the current class to the new CoinMarketCap API
 - [X] Support for Python 3.5
-- [ ] Miscellaneous Functions
-- [ ] Contribution guidelines
 - [X] test compliance with Python 3.7
 - [ ] Improve documentation and doc strings
 - [ ] Optimisation of code
 - [X] Support for CoinMarketCap's historical snapshots
-- [ ] Support for market index comparisons

 ### How To Use
 **Historical Data:**